• Where to Plant

 Using Tomato Cages in Your Garden

 Using Tomato Cages is the lazy man’s way of supporting your growing tomatoes.
-But it is important to do something to support those tomatoes and cages are a cheap and easy way to do it.
+It is important to do something to support those tomatoes and cages are a cheap and easy way to do it.

 This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!